IMPORTANT BANKRUPTCY RULE AMENDMENTS WENT INTO EFFECT ON DECEMBER 1, 2017

 Under the Amended Rule, claim objections must be filed and served no later than thirty (30) days before any scheduled hearing on the objection or any deadline for the claimant to request a hearing on the objection.
-Courts will no longer be required to hold a hearing on claim objections.
-Local rules will dictate the procedure for scheduling a hearing on an objection to a claim.
+Courts are no longer required to hold a hearing on claim objections.
+Local rules dictate the procedure for scheduling a hearing on an objection to a claim.
 In Wisconsin, the Eastern District Bankruptcy Court requires that the claimant file a timely response to an objection to claim before scheduling a hearing.
 Currently, there is not a local rule regarding claim objection hearings in the Bankruptcy Court for the Western District of Wisconsin.
 Under the Amended Rule, in the absence of an objection, the Court may sustain the objection or the Court may hold a hearing to examine the legal basis of the objection to claim and to determine if the presumption of the claims validity has been sufficiently rebutted.

 Rule 3012 – Amendment Changes Procedures for Determining the Amount of Secured Claims and is Extended to Priority Claims

-Under the current version of Rule 3012, a party seeking to establish the amount of a secured claim can do so only by way of a motion.
-Amended Rule 3012 will allow for the determination of the amount of a secured claim in one of three ways: via motion, in an objection to the creditor’s claim, or in a Chapter 12 or Chapter 13 plan.
+Under the former version of Rule 3012, a party seeking to establish the amount of a secured claim can do so only by way of a motion.
+Amended Rule 3012 allows for the determination of the amount of a secured claim in one of three ways: via motion, in an objection to the creditor’s claim, or in a Chapter 12 or Chapter 13 plan.
 If the determination of the secured claim amount is to be made via a Chapter 12 or 13 plan, the plan must be served on the holder of the claim (and other parties the Court may designate) in the manner required under Rule 7004.
 (See discussion below on amendments to Rule 3015 on the effect of confirmation of plan.)